Table of Contents

 What are the differences between magic mushrooms and truffles?

 Magic truffles and magic mushrooms are both psilocybes, just at different stages of their development.
-They contain exactly the same psychoactive compounds, such as psilocybin and psilocin.
+They contain exactly the same psychoactive compounds.

 The important differences between these two types of mushroom lie in their appearance, how much psilocybin is in them, and local legislation!